chrisdl/nova-sort/README.md

 Currently you can sort in 4 different ways:

   - Sort multiple lines based on a regular 0-9a-z sort.
   - Sort one or more lines internally.
-For example a line saying `cba` will say `abc`.
+For example a line containing `cba` will become `abc`.
-  - Sort multiple lines based by length (the number of characters including whitespace).
+  - Sort multiple lines based on length (the number of characters including whitespace).
   - Sort multiple lines based on length but reversed.